Adjust the Character Shape

 This function makes all slider changes permanent for the active (and selected) Custom Mesh.
 Take care: This function deletes all Shape keys (should you have defined Some) and the Mesh gets permanently and irreversible changed!

 Hint: This option is not available (greyed out) for the Avastar Meshes.

 Special Feature: The Mesh deformer

-The Mesh deformer is an old development that came about a couple of years ago, but the project has never gone public in Second Life.
+The Mesh deformer (not an Avastar feature) is an old development that came about a couple of years ago, but the project has never gone public in Second Life.
 However we keep basic support for the Mesh deformer available, because other compatible online worlds might possibly support the Mesh deformer.